Skip to content

 Question for Discussion

-Galatians 6:2 says we are to bear one another's burdens.
+Galatians 6:2 says to bear one another's burdens.
 Galatians 6:5 says each must bear his own load.
-Both verses are true.
-Where is the line?
-What does the church owe a chronically suffering member, and what is the suffering member's responsibility to receive that care without resentment or shame?
+Both are true.
+What does the church owe a chronically suffering member — and what does the sufferer owe the church in letting themselves be helped?

 Day 8Day 9 of 10Day 10